Gainesville impact fees by project type

 Does Gainesville charge its own impact fees?

 Yes.
-Gainesville levies its own municipal impact fees, and county-levied fees also apply inside city limits.
-The schedule on this page shows every fee that applies to development in Gainesville, with the combined total.
+Gainesville levies its own municipal impact or utility fees.
+Alachua County does not currently add county-level impact fees inside Gainesville.
+The schedule on this page shows every fee that applies to development in Gainesville.

 Can Florida impact fees increase at any time?